ABOUT MASSACHUSETTS STATE THESPIANS

 Jessica is the theatre teacher and Proscenium Circus director at Acton-Boxborough Regional High School, and a Pre-AP National Faculty Member for Theatre at the College Board.
 She founded the Massachusetts Thespians in 2014 through the Educational Theatre Association and has served as Chapter Director ever since.

 Ash is an educational theatre consultant and former Texas high school theatre director.
-They are delighted to be joining the Massachusetts Chapter Board for the 2018-2019 school year.
+They first joined the Massachusetts Chapter Board in 2018.

 Robbie is a member of the development office at Clark University in Worcester.
 He has volunteered with the Educational Theatre Association since 2015 to help establish the Massachusetts Thespians.